clade/PyTektronixScope/README.rst

 It might be sensible to explicitly define which oscilloscope your instance of TektronixScope should address, e.g. when multiple devices are connected.
-Moreover, this allows using device types for which the automatic detection fails - the detection algorithm only covers a small selection[1]_ of all supported Tektronix oscilloscopes.
+Moreover, this allows using device types for which the automatic detection fails - the detection algorithm only covers a small selection [1]_ of all supported Tektronix oscilloscopes.
 Pass a valid VISA resource name as a string to TektronixScope to address this particular resource.
 More information about VISA resource names can be found in the `PyVISA documentation
 <https://pyvisa.readthedocs.io/>`_.
 You can also pass a PyVISA resource
 instead.
-Provided that you have a DP2024 (this model has the device id 0x0374) with the series number C000683 on USB0, you can use it like this::
+Provided that you have a DPO2024 (this model has the device id 0x0374) with the series number C000683 on USB0, you can use it like this::

   from PyTektronixScope import TektronixScope